ARTICLES

 Why was the orange blossom chosen as the Florida state flower?

-The orange blossom was chosen because of its central role in Florida's citrus industry, which was the foundation of the state's agricultural economy in the late 19th and early 20th centuries.
-Its fragrance, cultural symbolism, and association with prosperity and new beginnings made it a fitting emblem for the Florida state identity.
+The orange blossom was chosen because of its central role in Florida's citrus industry, the foundation of the state's agricultural economy in the late 19th and early 20th centuries.
+Spanish explorers first brought orange trees to the region not long after Ponce de León's early-1500s voyages, and groves later flourished around historic settlements such as St. Augustine.
+By 1909, the fragrant white blossom symbolised prosperity, warmth, and new beginnings, qualities civic leaders wanted tied to Florida.
+Its agricultural importance and cultural resonance, including its long link to weddings, made it a fitting emblem for the state's identity.

 When does the orange blossom bloom in Florida?